phytec-labs/meta-cg5317/README.md

 	3. Enabling and Testing Overlay

 # 1 - Introduction
-This repo holds the software necessary to enable SPI communication between the AM62/AM62A PHYTEC phyBOARD-Lyra carrier board and the Lumissil IS31CG5317/IS32CG5327 device.
+This repo holds the software necessary to enable SPI communication between PHYTEC's supported dev kits (AM62-Lyra / AM64-Electra) and the Lumissil IS31CG5317/IS32CG5327 device.

 There are two items included in this meta-layer.

-- **Device Tree Overlay** - contains the device tree changes that are needed to MUX the SPI pins on the PHYTEC AM62x expansion header (X17).
+- **Device Tree Overlay** - contains the device tree changes that are needed to MUX the SPI pins on the dev kit.

 - **Lumissil lms-eth2spi SPI Driver** - spi driver that will be built into the BSP.